OpenBMB/MiniCPM-V/README.md

 - ⚡️ **High Efficiency.**

-  OmniLMM-3B can be **efficiently deployed on most GPU cards and personal computers**, and **even on edge devices such as mobile phones**.
+  OmniLMM-3B can be **efficiently deployed on most GPU cards and personal computers**, and **even on end devices such as mobile phones**.
 In terms of visual encoding, we compress the image representations into 64 tokens via a perceiver resampler, which is significantly fewer than other LMMs based on MLP architecture (typically > 512 tokens).
 This allows OmniLMM-3B to operate with **much less memory cost and higher speed during inference**.

 - 🔥 **Promising Performance.**